 Step 1: Make a cover image

-Design a frame in Kapwing’s collage maker.
+Design a frame in Kapwing’s Studio.
 Upload your image and use the bottom panels to add text, transparent images, and more to your collage.

 Remember to make your cover the same aspect ratio as your Instagram post so that that you don’t cut out good content.
 On Instagram, the best cover frames include a human face and some interest.